Gkicks/chuckles-comedy-club/README.md

 ### 404.html

 * Following advice from my mentor I added a custom 404.html page.
 This will be displayed if a user makes a typing error when entering the url of the website
-- There is a 'Return to Home' button so the user can easily navigate back te Home page
+- There is a 'Return to Home' button so the user can easily navigate back the Home page

 ![404 error page screenshot](assets/readme-images/404.png)

 ## Future Implications

-* The functionality to be able to purchase tickets, to performances, through the website
+* The functionality to be able to purchase tickets to performances, through the website
 * More information about venue facilities – i.e., food and drink menus, disability access
 * Search function to allow users to search the website
 * A FAQ page to be added